 We need someone with strong, proven communication and writing skills and good digital instincts who takes pride in doing the day-to-day work well.
 You will be organised and dependable, comfortable owning a varied workload and working with a degree of autonomy.

-The communications officer is responsible for the consistent, day-to-day delivery of internal and external communications that convey JRCT’s mission and priorities and support the work of the people and organisations we fundThe focus of this role is delivery of our communications.
+The communications officer is responsible for the consistent, day-to-day delivery of internal and external communications that convey JRCT’s mission and priorities and support the work of the people and organisations we fund.
+The focus of this role is delivery of our communications.
 You will be reliable and skilled, taking ownership of work that keeps our communications running smoothly - producing high-quality content, handling our social media presence, maintaining our website, and delivering our newsletters.
 You will bring creativity and flair to your communications, knowing when to inform and when to engage and finding the right tone for different audiences and channels.

 You will work independently on routine tasks while contributing thoughtfully to wider projects.